maria-neto/devops-23-24-JPE-1231842/CA2/Part1/README.md

 ## First Steps

- 1. Cloning the repository
-To complete this assignment, the first step is to clone the repository from this [link](https://bitbucket.org/pssmatos/gradle_basic_demo/) to the local machine, as it will provide the basic structure of the project and the necessary files to work on.
+ 1. Cloning the repository: in order to complete this assignment, the first step is to clone the repository from this [link](https://bitbucket.org/pssmatos/gradle_basic_demo/) to the local machine, as it will provide the basic structure of the project and the necessary files to work on.